Meet the chefs at The Dorchester

 Jean-Philippe Blondet – Alain Ducasse at The Dorchester

 Born in Nice in the south of France, Jean-Philippe Blondet, has been working alongside Alain Ducasse for several years.
 His first role with Alain Ducasse was at Spoon at Sanderson in London from 2004 to 2006, where he climbed the ranks to become a chef de partie.
 Following this experience, he joined the 3-Michelin star Le Louis XV Alain Ducasse at the Hotel de Paris in Monaco.
-And has also held the position of sous-chef at Spoon in Hong Kong, a 2-Michelin star Alain Ducasse restaurant.
+And has also held the position of sous-chef at Spoon in Hong Kong, an Alain Ducasse restaurant.
 In September 2013, he joined the team at Alain Ducasse at The Dorchester as sous-chef under Jocelyn Herland and quickly progress to head chef within two years.
 Jean-Philippe Blondet was appointed executive chef at Alain Ducasse at The Dorchester in January 2016.